-Their generators start with the P2200 series portable that we reviewed earlier and go up to a 420cc engine that powers an 8 kW generator that is integrated with Bluetooth technology which lets you control and monitor your generator from your smart device.
+Their range of portable power stations starts with the P2200 series and goes up to an 8 kW generator that's integrated with Bluetooth technology, allowing you to control and monitor your generator from a smart device.

 Generac was founded in 1959 and was the first company to create affordable whole home standby generators.
 They are now the #1 manufacturer when it comes to home backup generators and are starting to make serious inroads into the realm of portable generators as well.